-Sometimes pies need to make it to the destination as quick as possible in order to keep the contents from going bad.
+Sometimes pies need to make it to the destination as quickly as possible in order to keep the contents from going bad.
 If this is the case for you, then your best bet is to ship your pie with USPS Priority Mail Express.
 Priority Mail Express is the quickest service that USPS offers, with overnight delivery for most urban destinations, and 2-day delivery for some rural areas.
 The only thing is, since Priority Mail Express is the fastest USPS service, it’s also the most expensive service.
 That said, USPS will refund 100% of the cost of postage if your package doesn’t get delivered by their guaranteed timeframe!
-In our opinion, that guarantee makes it worth it…especially if you’re sending a pie that need to make it to its final destination by a certain timeframe.
+In our opinion, that guarantee makes it worth it…especially if you’re sending a pie that needs to make it to its final destination by a certain timeframe.

 Properly Packaging Your Pie for Shipment